SouthsideSoftware/RabbitOperations/README.md

 by logical business keys and keywords.
 There will be a web front end to support configuration and searching.

+## Documentation

+Very limited documentation is available in the [wiki](https://github.com/SouthsideSoftware/RabbitOperations/wiki)

 ## License

 [GPL v3](http://www.gnu.org/licenses/gpl-3.0.txt)